Security deposit admin is a compliance headache. Your leasing pipeline doesn’t have to be.

 - Contact information for the landlord or property manager so tenants can ask questions or discuss concerns

 The delivery method affects whether the landlord can prove compliance with state law deadlines.
-Choose a delivery method that provides documentation of timely sending and, when possible, receipt by the tenant.
+Choose a delivery method that provides documentation of when the letter was sent and, where the delivery method allows, when the tenant received it.

 Certified mail with return receipt requested provides the strongest proof of delivery.
 The postal service creates a record of when the letter was mailed and when the tenant received it.
 This documentation proves the landlord met statutory deadlines if a dispute arises.

 Certified mail costs approximately $5-8 per letter including the return receipt fee.
 The return receipt comes back to the landlord signed by the recipient, creating a legal record.
-However, certified mail delivery can take several days, and if the tenant has moved without providing a forwarding address, the letter may be returned undelivered.
+Certified mail delivery may take several days.
+If the tenant has moved without providing a forwarding address, the letter might be returned undelivered.

 Email provides immediate delivery and documentation through sent message records.
 However, email may not satisfy legal requirements in states that specify mail delivery or require original signatures.
 Landlords using email should verify their state allows this method and should request read receipts to document when the tenant opened the message.

-Email works well when the tenant has established email as the preferred communication method during the tenancy and when the deduction amount is straightforward and unlikely to be disputed.
-For complex deductions or amounts exceeding several hundred dollars, combining email (for immediate notice) with certified mail (for legal compliance) provides both speed and legal protection.
+Email works well when the tenant prefers email communication during the tenancy.
+It is also effective when the deduction amount is straightforward and unlikely to be disputed.
+For complex deductions or amounts over several hundred dollars, combine email for immediate notice with certified mail for legal compliance to gain both speed and protection.

-Hand delivery works best when the landlord and tenant have maintained a positive relationship and the tenant is willing to meet for a final walkthrough and settlement discussion.
+Hand delivery works best when the landlord and tenant have a positive relationship.
+The tenant should also be willing to meet for a final walkthrough and settlement discussion.
 This method allows for immediate questions and explanations but lacks the documentation strength of certified mail if the tenant later claims non-receipt.

 Regular mail costs less than certified mail but provides no proof of delivery.
 Some states accept regular mail as sufficient for security deposit notices, while others require proof of delivery.
-Landlords using regular mail should retain proof of mailing, such as a certificate of mailing from the post office, and should send the letter early enough that any reasonable mail delivery time will meet the statutory deadline.
+Landlords sending notices by regular mail should retain a certificate of mailing from the post office and mail the letter early enough to meet the statutory deadline after accounting for standard delivery time.

-For deductions likely to be disputed, deductions exceeding $500, or situations where the tenant has already expressed disagreement about deposit withholding, use certified mail to create strong documentation of compliance.
+When deductions are likely to be disputed, exceed $500, or when the tenant disagrees with deposit withholding, use certified mail to document compliance.
 For routine small deductions with cooperative tenants, email or regular mail may suffice.

 Always verify your state’s specific requirements before choosing a delivery method.
-Some states specify acceptable delivery methods in the security deposit statute, and using a non-approved method can result in the landlord losing the right to withhold funds even if the deduction was otherwise legitimate.
+Some states specify acceptable delivery methods in the security deposit statute.
+Using a non-approved method can cause the landlord to lose the right to withhold funds, even if the deduction was otherwise legitimate.